AwalaApp/specs/rs000-core.md

 ### Service Messaging Protocol

 This protocol establishes the channel between two applications in a service.
-The service has full control over this protocol, including the types of messages that its applications exchange (their contents, serialization format, etc).
+The _service provider_ has full control over this protocol, including the types of messages that its applications exchange (their contents, serialization format, etc).

 Applications MAY provision [_Parcel Delivery Authorizations_ (PDAs)](rs002-pki.md#parcel-delivery-authorization-pda) from their corresponding endpoints.
 PDAs MUST be encapsulated in service messages; for example, an application sends a message to another application in order to subscribe to updates, the authorizing application could attach the PDA to the message.